fiskhest/sxhkd-helper-menu/README.md

-# kbrmenu - keybind rofi menu
+# keybind helper - standalone sxhkd configuration parser and keybind runner

-kbrmenu -- Easily document, and discover sxhkd keybindings, heavily inspired by [https://github.com/Triagle/hotkey-helper](Hotkey-Helper)
+kbhelper -- Easily discover and execute sxhkd keybindings, inspired by [https://github.com/Triagle/hotkey-helper](Hotkey-Helper)

 [[https://ipfs.pics/ipfs/QmTdC3PnD1cEcqVo9cUjwY1PsYdVgRbwtypXTT5z8vC5cp]] gif

 * What this is
-kbrmenu is a python utility that parses `sxhkdhrc`-files taking the hotkeys and some specially formatting comments to create a documented list associating keybindings with their actions.
+kbhelper.py is a python utility that parses `sxhkdhrc`-files for all valid blocks to create a documented list associating the description, the keybinding, and the action to execute.
-With the latest updates intelligent parsing is added, allowing hotkeys to be executed by string

 * Installation
 This program requires python 3.7 at minimum .